Hutrison/SelfAssessment/Skills/Databases.md

   - Business intelligence
   - Big data
   - Data analysis
-  - AI tools
+  - AI tools: 🖐️ used
-  - Cloud databases
+  - Cloud databases: 🖐️ used
-  - Data Visualization
+  - Data Visualization: 🖐️ used